~ On the blog ~

 Google logo on top of a building against a blue sky.

-Learning Google Tag Manager (GTM) can significantly streamline your website's tag management process.
+Understanding Google Tag Manager (GTM) can significantly streamline your website's tag management process.
 One key feature of GTM is its ability to automate the firing of tags based on specific triggers, such as page views, button clicks, or form submissions.
-This automation saves time and reduces errors, allowing you to implement advanced tracking and marketing strategies without constant manual updates.
+This automation saves time and reduces errors by fostering the implementation of advanced tracking and marketing strategies without constant manual updates.

 Security and Permissions in GTM